In this student ambassador blog, Henry Fong talks about the four things that he was most excited about when he started at Warwick Business School.

 I can still vividly remember how excited I was two years ago when I knew I was coming to Warwick Business School.
 However, at the same time I was a bit worried about coping with living on my own and feeling homesick (considering my home is 6,000 miles away).
 If you’re feeling the same, trust me you’re not alone!
 Many people who are about to go off to university will be feeling just like you.

-If you’re worried about being homesick, know that there are plenty of things you can do at uni to occupy your time.
+If you’re worried about being homesick, know that there are plenty of things you can do at university to occupy your time.
 Apart from your degree, you can join clubs and societies, get involved with volunteering, or get a part-time job.
 We have more than 250 clubs and societies and more than 65 sports clubs at Warwick so you’ll certainly find something that interests you to fill your time with.
-And you can always hang out with your flatmates in the common room if you want to be around people.
+And you can always hang out with your flat mates in the common room if you want to be around people.
 When you start missing your families and friends, you can have a video call with them every day or go home at weekends once in a while (which is what my housemates do).
 You may even invite them to visit once you’ve settled down.
 Warwick provides all kinds of support, ranging from residential tutors (older students who are trained to support you throughout the year in your accommodation) to Nightline, from the Student Union to the Chaplaincy, should you want some counselling or someone to talk to.
 Trust me, homesickness will pass in the first few weeks (for me it was less than 2 weeks – bearing in mind I’ve never really been apart much from my parents)!

 When I first started at Warwick, I had absolutely no idea how to cook or how to properly organise my laundry.
 I remember on the first day I stood in the kitchen googling how much is one portion of pasta, what I should add to the water, what do I season meat with, how long I should pan-fry chicken breast for.
 Fortunately, my flatmates were very helpful and guided me every step of the way.
 And now I’m so good at cooking that I will sometimes invite my friends over and cook them a decent feast.
 If you don’t feel like cooking on some days, there’s always the option of ready/prepared meals.
 As for laundry, there are washers and dryers in/near your accommodation blocks so don’t feel like you have to hand wash your clothes.
 Okay enough with the worries, let me tell you four things that got me excited about starting at WBS.